cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/return-system-date-and-time-values.md

 ## SYSUTCDATETIME

-SYSUTCDATETIME returns a **datetime2** value that contains the date and time of the computer on which the instance of SQL Server is running.
+`SYSUTCDATETIME` returns a **datetime2** value that contains the date and time of the computer on which the instance of SQL Server is running.
 The date and time are returned as UTC time (Coordinated Universal Time).
 The fractional second precision specification has a range from 1 to 7 digits.
 The default precision is 7 digits.

 {% hint style="warning" %}
-This function is not currently supported in PostgreSQL deployments of the Cinchy platform.&#x20;

-New function translations are actively being worked on by the development team; please check back at a later time.
+This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.
+Please check back at a later time.

-You can review the full list of in-progress function translations[ here](../../cql-functions-master-list.md)[.](../)
+You can review the full list of in-progress function translations[ on the CQL functions master list page](../../cql-functions-master-list.md).
 {% endhint %}

-#### Syntax
+### Syntax

 ```sql
 SYSUTCDATETIME()
 ```

-#### Return Types
+### Return types

 ```sql
 datetime2